Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Social Sciences

 \subsection{Risk Factors of Victims to Cybergrooming Identified in Social Science Cybergrooming Research}

-Research on cybergrooming has identified several victim characteristics that may predict cybergrooming risk.
-These risk factors can be broadly categorized into \textbf{behavioral and social}, \textbf{personal and demographic}, \textbf{psychological and emotional}, and \textbf{technological} factors, each playing a role in increasing adolescent vulnerability.
-Figure~\ref{fig:risk-factors-model} presents a conceptual model illustrating the interactions among these risk categories, demonstrating how individual, environmental, and technological influences collectively contribute to cybergrooming susceptibility.
+Research on cybergrooming has identified multiple victim characteristics associated with heightened risk.
+These factors can be broadly grouped into \textbf{behavioral and social}, \textbf{personal and demographic}, \textbf{psychological and emotional}, and \textbf{technological} domains, each contributing to adolescent vulnerability.
+Fig.~\ref{fig:risk-factors-model} presents a conceptual framework illustrating the interactions among these categories and showing how individual, environmental, and technological influences jointly shape susceptibility to cybergrooming.